TomHames/gatsby-blog/src/pages/articles/22-08-2019---algorithms/index.md

 Binary Search works by selecting the middle value (M).
 Then it asks:

-> 1. Is this the value?
-If yes, return it.
+1. Is this the value?
+2. If yes, return it.
->2.
-If not, is it more than?
+3. If no, is it more than?
 Or less than?

 In this instance K is less than M, so all the values greater than M are disregarded and the process is repeated until the value is found.